Featured Entries

 Guidelines for Creating Web Content Accessible to All

-This webpage provides and easy to use overview of Web Accessibility.
+This webpage provides an easy to use overview of Web Accessibility.
 This website explains the essential elements needed when creating an accessible website; some of which include layouts, tables, and graphics.
 A short list of references are also listed.

 Ohio State University Partnership Grant